zettonaender/HighFPSViewer-NvOFFRUC/readme.md

 You can change them in the "game.h" file under "Important Variables".

 1. Change "monitorIndex" to the source monitor's number (you can check it with OBS).
-2. Change "resFactor" to the desired scaling for performance reasons (1 is full resolution, 2 is half, etc).
+2. Change "resFactor" to the desired scaling (1 is full resolution, 2 is half, etc. Can be a float).
-Could be a float.